csc7/PP5_CI_GDEC/README.md

 ### Paid Marketing

-As mentioned before, the above strategies should be carried out with a paid strategy, focusing the expenditures (which might not be necessarily high but constant through time) in geopysical exhibitions (like EAGE or SEG among many others), and on those news or science websites that could caught the atention of authorities (since these kind of data are usually used by them.)
+As mentioned before, the above strategies should be carried out with a paid strategy, focusing the expenditures (which might not be necessarily high but constant through time) in geophysical exhibitions (like EAGE or SEG among many others), and on those news or science websites that could caught the attention of authorities (since these kind of data are usually used by them).

 <br>
 ## [Back to Index](#index)